CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

 From the parsed AST we can see that it is really descriptive.
-The source code of `Employee.swift` (TODO: I added the ticks \`\` but this one has an uppercase E. The previous ones did not.
-Be consistent.) has 47 lines of code while its parsed AST without type check has 270.
+The source code of `employee.swift` has 47 lines of code while its parsed AST without type check has 270.

 Out of curiosity, let us have a look at how the tree would look with a syntax error.
 To do so, I added the winner of all times in hide and seek, a semi-colon `;`, to the protocol declaration.